Christchurch Facts

-Interesting Facts About Christchurch:
+Interesting Facts about Christchurch

 1. A fun fact is since an earthquake on 4th September 2010 we've been saying "Our city rocks!"
 A little different to the usual name; "the garden city"